-As parents we want to believe that we are superheroes and can keep on top of everything.
+As parents, we need to look after our own wellbeing.
+Often, we want to believe that we are superheroes and can keep on top of everything.
 But we all know that is far from the truth and that there are times we need help and it’s OK to ask for it.
-Even if its hard to admit you’re struggling – DO IT.
-You deserve to be cared for the way you care for everyone else.
+Even if it’s hard to admit you’re struggling – DO IT.

 Parenting is a hard job, and one for which we receive no training.
 Like life itself, it is full of ups and downs.